 “No, duh,” she replied with a scurvy snarl.
 “One night he kissed me on the beach with such caveman passion I thought he was totally into me.
-Then when I ask him, like, ‘What’s going on between us?,’ he goes, like, all formal and shit, ‘Uh, I have enjoyed your company tonight,’ and I’m like just standing there confused.
-‘But that kiss felt real,’ I told him, and he was just, ‘Oh, it was.
+Then when I asked him, ‘What’s going on between us?,’ he said, like, all formal, ‘Uh, I have enjoyed your company tonight,’ and I was confused.
+‘But that kiss felt real,’ I told him, and he just said, ‘Oh, it was.
 I loved it.’
 And then I said, I said, ‘Wait a sec,’ I said, ‘But you only loved the KISS, you don’t love ME,’ and the asshole goes, ‘Hey I don’t even know your name, girl’ as if that’s some kind of excuse.
 Oh, but he’s such a fox.
 I must have him.”

 “So, what, you started following him around?”

 “Well, basically . . .”